beanboi7/go-tinyurl/README.md

 # About
 <li>A url shortner which can be used in the command line
-<li>Build using the TinyURL API in GO
+<li>Built using the TinyURL API in GO

 ## How to Use it
 - Clone the repo and `cd` into the root folder <br>